Steering Committee

 Hasan Alam

 Hasan Alam is a Staff Lawyer at the B.C.
 General Employees’ Union where he practices Labour and Human Rights Law.
 He is also the supervising lawyer for the Archway Migrant Workers and Poverty Law Clinics.
 Hasan helped to co-found the ILAH in 2016 and serves in the role of the Community Liaison.
 He is also the Vice President of the BC Civil Liberties Associations, the oldest and most active civil liberties group in Canada.
-Hasan is currently on leave.

 Aisha Afzal

 Aisha Afzal is a registered social worker and psychotherapist committed to providing compassionate, culturally responsive mental health care.
 She supports clients in both the public health system and a community-based practice, grounding her work in trauma-informed, anti-oppressive principles.
 Aisha holds a Master of Social Work with a clinical mental health focus from the University of Toronto and post-graduate training in various therapeutic modalities.
 Guided by a deep commitment to collective care and justice, she serves on the steering committee of the Islamophobia Legal Assistance Hotline to help build accessible, affirming support for those affected by Islamophobia.
+Aisha is currently on leave.